pivotal/docs-tap/cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md

 ### <a id="apply-git-repo"></a> `--git-repo`

 The Git repository from which the workload is created.
 Specify one or more of the following:
 `--git-tag`, `--git-commit`, `--git-branch`.
-For Git source, if you specify all three flags , the revision the workload checkouts to depends on the source controller.
+For Git source, if you specify all three flags, the revision the workload checkouts to depends on the source controller.

 If you set this flag to an empty string value, the full `spec.source.git` section is removed from the workload definition.